Transport in Cyprus: Licensed Vehicles

-Ports and harbours
+Sea Harbours and Ports

 The ports of Cyprus are operated and maintained by the Cyprus Ports Authority.
 Major harbours of the island are Limassol Harbour, and Larnaca Harbour, which service cargo, passenger, and cruise ships.
 Limassol is the larger of the two, and handles a large volume of both cargo and cruise vessels.
 Larnaca is primarily a cargo port but played a big part in the evacuation of foreign nationals from Lebanon in 2006, and in the subsequent humanitarian aid effort.
 A smaller cargo dock also exists at Vasilikos, near Zygi (a small town between Larnaca and Limassol).
 Smaller vessels and private yachts can dock at Marinas in Cyprus.